Help us improve your experience.

 The parameter value that gets used in a template depends on how the template is called.
 The following three examples, which call the print-host-name template, illustrate the possible calling environments.

-If you call a template but do not include a specific parameter, the default expression defined in the template is evaluated, and the results are assigned to the parameter.
-If there is no default value for that parameter in the template, the parameter defaults to an empty string.
+If you call a template but do not include a specific parameter, the parameter uses the default value defined in the template for that parameter.
+If there is no default value for that parameter in the template, the parameter value defaults to an empty string.
 The following example calls the named template print-host-name but does not include any parameters in the call.
 In this case, the named template will use the default value for the message parameter that was defined in the print-host-name template, or an empty string if no default exists.

 If you call a template, include the parameter, and define a value for the parameter, the template uses the provided value.
 The following example calls the named template print-host-name with the message parameter and a defined value, so the template uses the new value: